About This Episode

 But Palestinians as well as Arabs in general shouldn’t wait for the Israeli relief by which they will have a good opportunity.
 Palestinians should rely on themselves in order to be liberated from occupation.
 Not from Israeli internal changes.
 There is no Israeli internal change that could lead to justice for Palestinians.
 Even if there are about one hundred anti-occupation groups and they have thousands of supporters and they are courageous in fact.
 But they are not the loud voice or the higher voice at all of the demonstrations.
 The demonstrations are part of the Israeli mainstream, which is not concerned with the Palestinian cause.

-It could be like, not an outcome of the protests, but an outcome of the Israeli crisis, that the Israelis would they see that their power and occupation and even having Ben-Gvir and Smotrich in the government would never keep them protected, would never give them the possibility of avoiding the Palestinians or of bypassing the Palestinian problem.
-But the Palestinian cause every day is more present, in fact in the Israeli sphere.
+It could be like, not an outcome of the protests, but an outcome of the Israeli crisis, that the Israelis would see that their power and occupation and even having Ben-Gvir and Smotrich in the government would never keep them protected, would never give them the possibility of avoiding the Palestinians or of bypassing the Palestinian problem.
+But the Palestinian cause every day is more present, in fact, in the Israeli sphere.
 And it’s more on the agenda of the Israelis.

 Maybe it’s a contradiction that the Zionist, religious groups, both of them put the Palestinian problem on the agenda again while others, like the government of Lapid and Bennett in the last years, try to silence any voice that speaks about the Palestinian problem.
 So the Palestinians could not expect or wait for what the Israelis will do.